Zojz (deity): Etymology

 Zojz is the Albanian continuation of *Di̯ḗu̯s, the name of the Proto-Indo-European daylight-sky-god.
 Cognates stemming from the noun *Di̯ḗu̯s with a similar phonological development are the Messapic Zis and Greek Zeus.
 In the Albanian Zoj-z, Messapic Zis, and Greek Ζεύς, the original cluster *di̯ of *di̯ḗu̯s underwent affrication to *dz.
 In Albanian it further assibilated into *z.
 Other Indo-European cognates are the Rigvedic Dyáuṣ and Latin Jovis.
-This root is thought to be found also in the second element (dí/día/dei) of the name Perëndi, used in Albanian to refer to the Supreme Being.